 Official support forum does not work: users are left alone with their problems and questions.

 Unfortunately, you have to do cleaning after the LAN Messenger uninstaller manually.

 The uninstaller leaves the "C:\Users\%USERNAME%\AppData\Local\LAN Messenger\LAN Messenger\group.cfg" file in the Register for Autostart:

 3. Comparison of LAN Messenger and MyChat program for corporate communication

 - LAN Messenger development stopped in 2012.
 If you are still dealing with this program — look for a good alternative.

-- LAN Messenger is peer-to-peer chat, with the minimum of settings and no central server.
+- LAN Messenger is a peer-to-peer chat, with a minimum of settings and no central server.
 It’s a good solution for small local networks with 10-20 computers.
 But still unreliable.

-- Without the client-server technology, you won’t get reliability, management and ability to work in multi-segment corporate networks or over the Internet.
+- Without client-server technology, you won’t get reliability, management, and ability to work in multi-segment corporate networks or over the Internet.

 |Installation, uninstallation and update system|

 |1.4||Automatic updating system||No||Yes|